 Caroline Municipal Library is governed by appointed trustees from the village of Caroline.
 Library board meetings are open to the public.
-Our current board chair is Sheryl Holmstrom and our library managers are Allison Hewitt and Amanda Archibald.
+Our current board chair is Sheryl Holmstrom and our library managers are Allison Farr and Amanda Archibald.

 - Sheryl Holmstrom (Board Chair)